practicingruby/practicing-ruby-paid/posts/v6/001-parsing-json.md

-*This article was contributed by Aaron Patterson.
-Aaron Patterson is a Ruby developer living in Seattle, WA.
-He's been having fun writing Ruby for the past 7 years, and hopes to share his love of Ruby with you!*
+*This article was written by Aaron Patterson, a Ruby developer living in Seattle, WA.
+He's been having fun writing Ruby for the past 7 years, and hopes to share his love of Ruby with you.*

 Hey everybody!
 I hope you're having a great day today!
-The sun has peaked out of the clouds for a bit today, so I'm doing great!
+The sun has peeked out of the clouds for a bit today, so I'm doing great!

-Today, we're going to be looking at a some compiler tools for use with Ruby.
+In this article, we're going to be looking at a some compiler tools for use with Ruby.
 In order to explore these tools, we'll write a JSON parser.
 I know you're saying, "but Aaron, *why* write a JSON parser?
 Don't we have like 1,234,567 of them?".
 Yes!
 We do have precisely 1,234,567 JSON parsers available in Ruby!
-We're going to parse JSON because the grammar is simple enough that we can finish the parser in one sitting, and because the grammar is complex enough that we can exercise some compiler tools in Ruby.
+We're going to parse JSON because the grammar is simple enough that we can finish the parser in one sitting, and because the grammar is complex enough that we can exercise some of Ruby's compiler tools.

-Remember, this isn't an article about parsing JSON, this is an article about using parser and compiler tools in Ruby.
+As you read on, keep in mind that this isn't an article about parsing JSON, its an article about using parser and compiler tools in Ruby.

 ## The Tools We'll Be Using

 I'm going to be testing this with Ruby 1.9.3, but it should work under any flavor of Ruby you wish to try.
-Mainly, we will be using a tool called "Racc", and a tool called "StringScanner".
+Mainly, we will be using a tool called `Racc`, and a tool called `StringScanner`.

-### Racc
+**Racc:**

 We'll be using Racc to generate our parser.
 Racc is an LALR parser generator similar to YACC.
 YACC stands for "Yet Another Compiler Compiler", but this is